Syphilis: Get the care that fits you

 The first sign of infection takes the form of a sore that appears on the body part that came in contact with the infection.
 Since the sore is usually painless, it can go unnoticed especially if it appears inside the mouth, anus, or vagina.
 If left untreated, the sore may last for several weeks then eventually disappear.
 In other instances, a rash may appear on the palms of your hands, bottoms of your feet, torso, or other part of the body.

-The symptoms of syphilis will eventually go away, yet if left untreated the bacteria remain active in the body and can lead to serious health problems, including blindness, dementia, and damage to the heart.
+The symptoms of syphilis will eventually go away, but if it’s left untreated the bacteria remain active in the body and can lead to serious health problems, including blindness, dementia, and damage to the heart.

 The average time between infection and symptoms is approximately 21 days, yet symptoms can occur as early as 10 days or as far out as 90 days after infection.
 It’s possible for someone to have syphilis for years and not know it.
 The only way to know if you have syphilis is to get tested.

-Since the sore caused by syphilis is usually painless and perhaps not visible, it’s possible that neither you nor your partner would notice it.
+Since the sore caused by syphilis is usually painless and often not visible, it’s very possible that neither you nor your partners would notice it.

-Condoms are a good method of protection against syphilis (and other STDs), but they aren’t a surefire solution since a condom can’t cover everything.
-That’s why it’s important to get tested regularly for syphilis even if you use condoms—and especially if you have any sexual skin-on-skin contact involving the penis, scrotum, anus, mouth, or vagina.
+Condoms are a good method of protection against syphilis (and other STDs/STIs), but they aren’t a surefire solution since a condom can’t cover everything.
+That’s why it’s important to get tested regularly for syphilis, even if you use condoms—and especially if you have any sexual skin-on-skin contact involving the penis, scrotum, anus, mouth, or vagina.

 A simple blood test can detect syphilis.
-Your doctor may also examine you for sores or rashes to help determine if you have the infection.
+Your health care provider may also examine you for sores or rashes to help determine if you have the infection.

-If you think you’ve been exposed to syphilis or another STD, or if you have symptoms, see your doctor right away to get tested.
-Doctors will often test for HIV at the same time, since having syphilis increases your chances of HIV infection.
-Nearly half of gay, bisexual, and other men who have sex with men that test positive for syphilis also have HIV infection.
+Are you sexually active?
+STDs/STIs are a risk at any age if you’re sexually active with more than one partner or if you and your partners haven’t been tested regularly.
+If you think you’ve been exposed to syphilis or another STD/STI, or if you have symptoms, see your provider right away to get tested.
+Providers will often test for HIV at the same time, since having syphilis increases your chances of HIV infection.
+Nearly half of gay, bisexual, and/or men who have sex with men that test positive for syphilis also have an HIV infection.

-While an antibiotic injection can cure syphilis, it won’t prevent you from getting syphilis again, so be sure to use condoms and get tested often.
+While an antibiotic injection can cure syphilis, it won’t prevent you from getting syphilis again, so be sure to use condoms and get tested often as a part of your self-care routine.

 When syphilis goes untreated, it can progress to a bacterial infection of the brain or spinal cord called neurosyphilis.
 While the infection can be treated intravenously with an antibiotic, any damage it has already caused to your heart or brain could be permanent.

-One of the best ways of preventing syphilis—and getting infected again—is to get your sexual partners tested and treated.
+One of the best ways of preventing syphilis—and getting infected again—is to get your sexual partners tested and treated, too.
 The Partner Services Program (PSP) can help you do that.
-PSP helps people diagnosed with HIV and STDs get treatment, notify partners, and even help partners get testing and medical care.
+PSP helps people diagnosed with HIV and other STDs/STIs get treatment, notify partners, and even help partners get testing and medical care.
 PSP will never share your name with any partner you choose to notify.
 To learn more, visit the PSP site or call (617) 983-6999.

 Search for services near you.